 Know Your Customer

-skew. conducts Know Your Client due diligence on all of its clients, in accordance with the Anti-Money Laundering Directive to which the Firm is subject.
-The Firm takes a risk-based approach in its assessment of any potential trading members, and therefore the information required in order to complete such a review is determined on a case by case basis.
+skew. conducts Know Your Customer due diligence on all of its clients, in accordance with the Anti-Money Laundering Directive to which the Firm is subject.
+The Firm takes a risk-based approach in its assessment of potential trading members, and therefore the information required in order to complete such a review is determined on a case by case basis.
 All applicants, however, will be required to submit the following information, at a minimum:

 - Certificate of incorporation / company registry extracts; constitutional documents; latest audited financial report.